 5. Enhanced Support for Event-Driven Architectures (EDA)

 As more systems adopt event-driven patterns, API Gateways will evolve to better handle asynchronous communication.
 This includes support for protocols like MQTT, AMQP, WebSockets, and integration with event brokers like Apache Kafka.
-Gateways might also play a role in event transformation and routing.

 6. Edge Computing and Decentralized Gateways